AmazeeLabs/silverback-mono/docs/development/testing.md

 cypress run
 ```

 This should run the tests in a headless browser.
 To run them interactively and automatically, execute `cypress open`, which will bring up the cypress interface.
-For more information on cypress options, please have a look at the [Cypress CLI documentation].
+For more information on cypress options, please have a look at the [Cypress CLI documentation](https://docs.cypress.io/guides/guides/command-line.html).

 ## Writing tests